klintron/klintron-hugo/content/posts/2013-10-31-every-day-is-halloween.md

 {{< youtube H_Puc8POyfM >}}

 _Mind_ is best seen as a bridge between _Land_ era Ministry and the speed metal band that we know today.
 Scaccia joined Ministry for the _Mind_ tour and became a full member for the recording of _Psalm 69_, Ministry&#8217;s most popular — and probably best — album.
 Scaccia’s influence can be felt through the rest of the Ministry catalog, even when he’s absent.

-After a detour into sludge metal with _Filth Big_, the band’s evolution more or less stops with _Dark Side of the Spoon_, having settled into a consistent speed metal formula for the duration of their carer.
+[I had originally ended this article somewhat dismissively.
+I think the old ending was unfair, and plan to expand a bit on the later changes to the band.
+For now though, i'll leave it here with the introduction of Scaccia to the band as it represents another turning point, and the one that really cemented what Ministry's sound would be for most of their career thus far.]

 {{< youtube VREbXHIb5YY >}}